Paul Turnbull: Northampton Town

 In May 2011 he was offered a new one-year deal by the club although in June 2011 Stockport agreed a fee with Northampton Town and agreed permission for Turnbull to talk to the club, with a view to agreeing personal terms and on 29 June the club confirmed he had signed for Northampton.

 On 23 January 2012 he rejoined Stockport County on loan.
 On 21 September 2012 he rejoined Stockport County again on loan until 22 December.
 In January 2013, he joined Lincoln City on loan for the remainder of the season.

 Macclesfield Town

 In July 2013 he joined Macclesfield Town after being released by Northampton Town.

 Barrow

 After refusing a new contract at Macclesfield Town, Turnbull joined Barrow on 7 June 2016.

 Chester

-In July 2017 he joined Chester on a two-year deal, but off the field money issues at Chester meant Paul cut his spell their short.
+In July 2017 he joined Chester on a two-year deal, but off the field money issues at Chester meant Paul cut his spell there short.